Jiganesh/codetrek/README.md

 - have fun building it and get lots of learnings
 - work with Teams or other people showing soft skills

+## How to get good at problem solving (DSA and Development)

+strategy + consistency / discipline + experience

+- When you are starting with problem solving be it DSA or Development choosing right resource is first step. (strategy)
+  - Explore various resources on the topic you want to learn, there are lot of free resource spend some time checking them (experimenting)
+  - Choose correct / understandable way of learning from those resources, look for completeness of resources (half knowledge is dangerous)
+  - Once you find the perfect resource start learning.
+  - Use standard / trusted resources, dont join any courses just because of fomo (make your decisions on facts and situations)

+- When you try to learn these are the thing that can happen to you. (consistency / discipline)
+  - Overwhelmed / not able to keep
+    - Simple answer : Just dont, beleive in yourself.
+Developing your problem solving takes time and it gets easier just keep going
+    - See more resources for the point discussed, do some research on topic you did not understand try to close the gap of unknown
+  - Learned and forgot
+    - The problem here is practice.
+Practice all learnings of week on weekends
+    - Try to teach other people / friends, that way you wont forget easily
+  - Not able to see any improvement
+    - The process is exponential, You wont see any progress and suddenly you will solve all the problem in contest
+    - Be consistent

+- When you get your groove, feel little confident (experience)
+  - Increase difficulty
+  - Increase your pace
+  - Teach others
+  - Practice more
+  - Dive Deep

+Dont get the wrong idea of being consistent missing one or two days in week is okay.
+Just dont give up in between that's my definition of being consistent.

 ### ONE QUESTION A DAY KEEPS UNEMPLOYMENT AWAY